Nikhil-Yadav15/SudokuSolver/README.md

 🎮 Interactive Sudoku Solver with AI-Powered Image Recognition Unleash the power of automation to solve Sudoku puzzles instantly!
-This GUI application combines computer vision and deep learning to extract, solve, and visualize Sudoku puzzles from images.
+This GUI application uses deep learning to extract, solve, and visualize Sudoku puzzles from images.

 ✨ Key Features
 🖼️ Image-to-Sudoku Conversion: Upload any Sudoku image and let the system digitize it.